line/headver/examples/githubWorkflows-npm.md

 - VERSION_BUILD: A unique number for each execution of a specific workflow in the repository.

 ## How to Use
+The repository's Workflow permissions must be `Read and write permissions`.
+Please check your repository's Settings > Actions page.

 1. Make a `.yml` file in `.github/workflows`
-2. Write workflow code by referring to example code below `Tagging job`.
+2. Write workflow code by referring to example code below `Tagging job` section.
 3. Make sure that contents's permissions is `write` and `package.json` has version information.

 Github Actions documentation [here](https://docs.github.com/en/actions).